Ancel-Jomon/Genemate/README.md

   2. press the file button above
 - If uisng camera:
   1. press the camera button (Requires view of entire body else pose estimation might result in wrong output)

+## Model Generation
+Genemate uses meshroom to generate models.
+The bin path to meshroom must be updated in the ```backend/meshmain.py``` file's meshmain() function.
+The option to generate 3D model is available in the frontend ui.

+## Accurig
+Accurig is used to rig the model.
+The pixel position of each button is used to automate the process.
+Accurig can be ran individually to generate a rigged model.
+The output is generally available in FBX format.
+(Note Genemate requires the model format to be in glb).

+## FBX to GLb
+The model needs to be in GLb format to be animated.
+The model is placed in ``` frontend/assets```.
+The Github repo "" can be used to convert fbx to glb.